AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/aztecnr-getting-started.md

 ## Define the functions

-Go to `main.nr` and replace the code with this contract initialization:
+Go to `main.nr` and start with this contract initialization:

 ```rust
 contract Counter {